MicrosoftDocs/biztalk-docs/biztalk/core/a-bts-mime-error-was-encountered-when-attempting-to-decode-an-as2-message.md

 ---
+description: "Learn more about: A BTS MIME error was encountered when attempting to decode an AS2 message"
 title: "A BTS MIME error was encountered when attempting to decode an AS2 message | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"